ALRW/dayAsADev/courseSections/section5.md

 ![octocat](../images/octocat.png)

-Making all of these changes on your local computer is great, but we'll need some additional functionality provided by [Github](https://github.com/) to collaborate with other developers.
+Making all of these changes on your local computer is great, but we'll need some additional functionality provided by [Github :link:](https://github.com/) to collaborate with other developers.

 Github does three things.
 Firstly it displays git repos in a visual way, so you can look at them online.
 Secondly, it serves as a common place for open source projects, so if you're using some open source library, the chances are you can find it on Github.
 Finally, Github provides a set of tools (forking, issues, etc) to help developers collaborate on projects.
-If you'd like to see an example Github project, checkout [Bootstrap](https://github.com/twbs/bootstrap).
+If you'd like to see an example Github project, checkout [Bootstrap :link:](https://github.com/twbs/bootstrap).
 We'll be incorporating this into our project later.

 Github is Distributed
 --------------------